History of 3M Aberdeen

 At Aberdeen, we are proud of our plant’s ability to quickly adapt to new products and changing market conditions.
 The 3M Aberdeen facility worked closely with organizations like the Centers for Disease Control (CDC) and the World Health Organization (WHO) when the SARS outbreak occurred.
 Our products have been used by people involved with a number of crises, including the Mount St. Helen’s eruption, cleanup of the fallen Twin Towers, the Hurricane Katrina disaster, and most recently, for work around Bird Influenza.

-Since tape converting operations of industrial tapes began in Aberdeen in 1976, the tape operation has grown to include coating and converting tapes for five main customer divisions: Automotive Division, Industrial Adhesives & Tapes Division, Aerospace Division, Electronic Markets Materials Division, and Medical Specialties.
+Since tape converting operations of industrial tapes began in Aberdeen in 1976, the tape operation has grown to include coating and converting tapes for five main customer divisions: Automotive Division, Industrial Adhesives & Tapes Division, Aerospace Division, Electronic Markets Materials Division, and multiple Health Care business divisions.
 All these divisions have shown growth over the years, with Automotive Division growth prompting a 50,000 sq. ft. expansion in 2007 for an Automotive Focused Factory.
-The 3M Aberdeen tape making area serves five divisions for products for a wide variety of industrial applications, such as attaching parts to automobiles, protecting high wear surfaces on planes and helicopters, and attaching components in electronic equipment.
+The 3M Aberdeen tape making area serves seven divisions for products for a wide variety of industrial applications, such as attaching parts to automobiles, protecting high wear surfaces on planes and helicopters, and attaching components in electronic equipment.

 Key Historic Milestones for 3M Aberdeen